Using Cypress and Google Lighthouse for Performance Testing

 Advanced Topics — Published April 7, 2021

-The first tool that most engineers probably associate with front end or client side performance testing is Google Lighthouse.
-So when I stumbled upon a Cypress plugin which lets you run Lighthouse audits directly from your Cypress tests, I had to share this knowledge with the community.
+The first tool that most engineers probably associate with front-end or client-side performance testing is Google Lighthouse.
+So when I stumbled upon a Cypress plugin that lets you run Lighthouse audits directly from your Cypress tests, I had to share this knowledge with the community.

 Why test for Performance?